 It is likely that the nutraceuticals industry will have a bright future.
 But this future is not written yet, and this emerging business is not a virgin land in which it would be easy to take positions and keep them.
 Its territory (including distribution channels) is still undefined, and first explorers will not remain alone for long.
 Finally, one should note the vagueness of some concepts: nutraceuticals are at the crossroads of three dimensions: wellbeing (which also has to do with luxury), health (which involves clinical tests and technical perfection), and the organic field (which goes in the opposite direction).
 It is not easy to reconcile the sometimes contradictory demands of these three worlds.

-The dream of all leaders is what is to find a “blue ocean” strategy: exploring or creating unknown markets, without any competition.
+The dream of all leaders is to find a “blue ocean” strategy: exploring or creating unknown markets, without any competition.
 Each of the experiments explored in this article participates in this dream.
 But in such a competitive industry as food industry, is the dream possible?
 Nestlé’s and Danone’s steps aside are fascinating indeed, and the development of these three strategic initiatives will undoubtedly be exciting.
 But we can doubt that such initiatives will radically change the destiny of these giants, who seem to be condemned to keep (or come back to, when their successful reorientations will have paved the way to copycats and followers) a position of generalist player within an oligopoly.

 More on paris innovation review